vanallenlab/moalmanac-db/docs/content-changelog.md

 Removed entries:
 -

-All records were also updated to have a `_deprecated` field, which will is a boolean value to hide the record from appearing on https://moalmanac.org.
+All records were also updated to have a `_deprecated` field, which is a boolean value to hide the record from appearing on https://moalmanac.org.

 ## March 2024 release
 Added entries: